SUBTOTAL Formula in Excel (Table of Contents)

 Example #3

 Subtotal has one more advantage: it will not consider any subtotals available in the range of data.
 We will see one example to understand better.
-Input formulas to perform SUM operation product-wise like A, B, C, and D. It is not mandatory that it should be product-wise; you can do it by color-wise also.
+Input formulas to perform SUM operation product-wise like A, B, C, and D. It doesn’t need to be product-wise; you can do it color-wise also.

 After applying the SUBTOTAL Formula, the result is as shown below.